elkingarcia11/crypto-trade-alerts/README.md

 The `twitter_utils` module provides functions for interacting with the Twitter API to post tweets.

+## Deployment

+The data is stored in a Google Cloud Storage bucket.
+This application uses a service account with permissions to retrieve and push data to the bucket.
+The program runs on Google Cloud Functions and is triggered hourly by Google Cloud Scheduler, which publishes messages to a Pub/Sub topic to initiate the function.

 ## Twitter Link

 Users can easily find and [follow us on Twitter for real-time alerts!](https://x.com/TheBitcoinAlert)